-Healthy Retirees: The Pub-2010 Public Safety Healthy Retiree mortality table [PubS-2010 Healthy Retiree] as published by the Society of Actuaries (SOA), unadjusted, and with future improvements from the base year of 2010 on a generational basis.
-For funding purposes, mortality improvement is based on SOA's Scale MP-2018.
-Upon direction from the DPB, for purposes of calculating the Total Pension Liability, mortality improvement is based on SOA's Scale MP-2020.
+Healthy Retirees: The Pub-2010 Public Safety Healthy Retiree mortality table [PubS-2010 Healthy Retiree] as published by the Society of Actuaries (SOA), unadjusted, and with future improvements from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-Beneficiaries: The Pub-2010 General Healthy Retiree mortality table [PubG-2010 Healthy Retiree] as published by the SOA, unadjusted, and with future improvements from the base year of 2010 on a generational basis.
-For funding purposes, mortality improvement is based on SOA's Scale MP-2018.
-Upon direction from the DPB, for purposes of calculating the Total Pension Liability, mortality improvement is based on SOA's Scale MP-2020.
+Beneficiaries: The Pub-2010 General Healthy Retiree mortality table [PubG-2010 Healthy Retiree] as published by the SOA, unadjusted, and with future improvements from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.